Skip to Content

 Your home may also be cold because your furnace hasn’t been well maintained.
 You should have your furnace cleaned and inspected at least once per year, and you should be changing your furnace filter at least once every three months.
 Clogged and dirty filters make it difficult for your furnace to move warm air to your ducts.
 This means your furnace needs to work harder to heat your home, causing unnecessary wear and tear on its components.

-To help keep your family warm and cozy this winter, call the experts at Boonstra Heating & Air Conditioning, Hamilton, and the area’s choice for heating, air conditioning, and water tanks for over 55 years.
+To help keep your family warm and cozy this winter, call the experts at Romaniuk Heating & Air Conditioning, Hamilton, and the area’s choice for heating, air conditioning, and water tanks for over 55 years.